Haotian9850/internet-scale-app/doc/project_6_README.md

 # Project 6 Changes and Updates
 ## New features since release `0.0.6`
 ### The following features are made available in project 6:
-1. Added Travis CI to the project to ensure CI / CD
+1. Added Travis CI to the project
 2. Added full-page redis caching to `presentation` layer
 3. Added a load balancer based on `haproxy`
-4. Added integration testing with `selenium`
+4. Added front-end integration testing with `selenium`
+5. Added `jmeter` performance testing

 ### The following features are deprecated in project 6:
+N/A